Police make arrest in killing of Louisiana postal worker

 SHREVEPORT, La.
-(AP) — Police in northern Louisiana said a man has been arrested for shooting and killing a postal worker.
+(AP) — Police in northern Louisiana say a man has been arrested for shooting and killing a postal worker.

 Shreveport police said Saturday that 32-year-old Michael Gentry is being held in the city jail on one count of second degree murder.